tensorflow/models/research/object_detection/README.md

 models.
 At Google we’ve certainly found this codebase to be useful for our computer vision needs, and we hope that you will as well. <p align="center">
 <img src="g3doc/img/kites_detections_output.jpg" width=676 height=450> </p>
-Contributions to the codebase are welcome and we would love to hear back from you if you find this API useful.
-Finally if you use the TensorFlow Object Detection API for a research publication, please consider citing:
+If you use the TensorFlow Object
+Detection API for a research publication, please consider citing:

 ```